cirosantilli/rails-cheat/readme.md

 To create a new rake task add a `.rake` file with any name under `lib/tasks` in Rakefile format.

+Useful tasks which did not fit anywhere else:

+- `tmp:clear` and `log:clear`.
+May greatly reduce directory sizes.

 #controller

 Controllers take user inputs (HTTP requests) and return the expected data page.